lupamo/minecraft-education/README.md

 ### Building the Knowledge Temple

-The Wikipedia Knowledge Temple was constructed using the following approach:
+I constructed Wikipedia Knowledge Temple using the following approach:

 1. **Planning Phase:**
    * Designed a temple layout with distinct areas for different Wikipedia themes